Integration tests enable you to deploy a contract in the NEARDocumentation Index

 - Control the time-flow and fast-forward into the future (Rust ready, TS coming soon).

-Sandbox TestingNEAR Workspaces allows you to write tests once, and run them either on
+Sandbox TestingNEAR Sandbox allows you to write tests once, and run them either on

 testnet or a local Sandbox.
-By default, Workspaces will start a sandbox and run your tests locally.
+By default, Sandbox will start a sandbox and run your tests locally.
 Lets dive into the features of our framework and see how they can help you.Create Accounts

 Dev Account